tscanlin/siteweb/README.md

 siteweb is a tool that can quickly and easily get stats about all the pages on your website.
 Give it URLs and it will go fetch all of the linked pages and record info about each page.
 This is useful for testing websites and making sure nothing breaks after deploys for instance.
 This can also be used to identify the slowest (or fastest) pages on your website.

+- easy to use, just start with a URL
-- super fast using node with [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) and [cheeriojs](https://github.com/cheeriojs/cheerio)
+- runs quickly using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) and [cheeriojs](https://github.com/cheeriojs/cheerio)
 - runs on the client and the server
-- easy to use, just start with a URL
 - concurrency control
-- throttle request [todo]
+- returns a promise
+- cli args parsed with [yargs](https://github.com/yargs/yargs)
+- option to add a delay between requests

 ## Getting Started